SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 )
 ```

-##### Phrase 4:
+#### Phrase 5

-`"convention on biological diversity" OR "CBD" OR "Plant Genetic Resources for Food and Agriculture" OR "PGRFA"OR "Nagoya Protocol" OR "International Seed Treaty"` Treaties/topics related to sharing/access/ownership of genetic resources and traditional knowledge
+Treaties/topics related to sharing/access/ownership of genetic resources and traditional knowledge are included: `"convention on biological diversity" OR "CBD" OR "Plant Genetic Resources for Food and Agriculture" OR "PGRFA"OR "Nagoya Protocol" OR "International Seed Treaty"`

-`biopiracy` - i.e. unfair exploitation of genetic resources/traditional knowledge
+`biopiracy` is the unfair exploitation of genetic resources/traditional knowledge

 ``` Ceylon =
 TS =